Pretraining a Model

 Config Overview

-Monty experiments are defined using a nested dictionary.
-These dictionaries define the experiment class and associated simulation parameters, logging configs, the Monty model (which includes sensor modules, learning modules, and a motor system), and the environment interface.
+Monty experiments are defined and configured using Hydra.
+These configurations define the experiment class and associated simulation parameters, logging configs, the Monty model (which includes sensor modules, learning modules, and a motor system), and the environment interface.
 This is the basic structure of a complete experiment config, along with their expected types:

 • _target_: MontyExperiment Manages the highest-level calls to the environment and Monty model.

-• config: Arguments supplied to the experiment class.
+• config: The configuration passed to the experiment class.

 • logging: Specifies which loggers should be used.